For students

 Octave challenge

 Play a challenging transition, chord, or section in every octave of the piano.
 Start at the lowest and move up each time you play correctly.
-A mistake sends you back down — or all the way to the bottom for the hardest version.
+A mistake moves you down one octave.
+For the bonus challenge, a mistake sends you all the way back to the bottom.

 #52